-De Vries spoke to Reuters at a gathering of superyacht builders and designers in London's gilded Mayfair neighbourhood.
+De Vries spoke to Reuters at a gathering of superyacht builders and designers in London's gilded Mayfair neighborhood.
 The weatherbeaten faces, and tatty outdoor clothing of the London boatshow being held across town were largely absent from this event, marked by expensively cut lounge suits and designer frocks.

-The partygoers work in a world catering to the tastes of clients who want boats of up to 100 metres long, often equipped with helipads and submarines, with multiple suites fitted out and designed with no expense spared.
+The partygoers work in a world catering to the tastes of clients who want boats of up to 100 meters long, often equipped with helipads and submarines, with multiple suites fitted out and designed with no expense spared.

-Anyone thinking of buying such a vessel should budget for about $1 million per metre of boat, according to Andrew Winch, founder of west London-based designer Andrew Winch Designs which kits out not just boats, but also private jets and homes.
+Anyone thinking of buying such a vessel should budget for about $1 million per meter of boat, according to Andrew Winch, founder of west London-based designer Andrew Winch Designs which kits out not just boats, but also private jets and homes.

 A superyacht buyer should also expect to spend about 10 percent of the purchase price every year in running costs.

 But whereas the clientele was once dominated by Americans, followed by Europeans from countries with sea-faring traditions and cultures that aspire to yacht ownership, the financial crisis has reduced their numbers.